OceanAccessLab/AtlanticCast/README.md

 # Default behavior
+## By default, the program will create a NetCDF file with name the folder it is located in, containing compatible data found in subfolders.
 - Explore root folder (folder from where the program was called)
 - Recursively explore sufolders, and resolve only for compatible file extensions
 - Generate unique NetCDF file at root folder lever.